NicholasSebastian/HandalCargo-v5/README.md

 ### Extra Features

 - Dashboard
+- Shortcuts
 - Images for Profiles
-- Shortcuts
-- Backup and Restore?

 ### Issues

-- Customer markings cannot 'delete then insert' for updating values, foreign key constraints.
+- Translate the whole app to Bahasa Indonesia.